- Search for a Leaflet

 Atomoxetine for ADHD

-This leaflet is about the use of atomoxetine for attention-deficit hyperactivity disorder, known as ADHD.
-Drug treatment may form part of a comprehensive treatment programme for ADHD that includes behavioural therapy.
+This leaflet is about the use of atomoxetine for attention-deficit hyperactivity disorder (ADHD).
+Medicines are a part of a comprehensive treatment programme that includes behavioural therapy.
 The diagnosis of ADHD must have been confirmed by a specialist.

 Do not suddenly stop giving atomoxetine without talking to your doctor first.